LeaYeh/42-Docker-DevEnv/README.md

 #### Step 3

-Push the feature branch to the remote repository branch
+Push the feature branch to the remote repository branch.
-PS: Because we use `rebase` to change the history, so it's necessary force push.
+PS: Because we use `rebase` to change the history, it's necessary to force push.

 ```
 > git push origin feat-<NAME> --force